John Carter (ice hockey)

 John A. Carter (born May 3, 1963) is an American former professional ice hockey player who played for the Boston Bruins and San Jose Sharks of the National Hockey League.
 Carter also represented the United States at the 1986 Ice Hockey World Championships.

-Playing career
+Early life

+Carter was born in Winchester, Massachusetts and raised in nearby Woburn.
 As a youth, Carter played in the 1976 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Assabet Valley.

+Career

-Carter played four years with the Engineers at the Rensselaer Polytechnic Institute.
+Carter played four years with the RPI Engineers men's ice hockey team at the Rensselaer Polytechnic Institute.
 During his four years, he was named an All-American and helped Rensselaer to win the 1985 NCAA Championships.

 Undrafted out of Rensselaer Polytechnic Institute in 1986, Carter signed a three-year contract with the Boston Bruins.
 Carter had a 10-year career jumping between the NHL and AHL.
 In a 1993 preseason game, he suffered a serious eye injury.
 After eight eye surgeries in the next few years, his eye finally had to be removed in 1996, leading to his retirement.

 Personal life

-Carter was born in Winchester, Massachusetts and raised in nearby Woburn.